Enterographa lichexanthonica

 Enterographa lichexanthonica is a species of crustose and corticolous (bark-dwelling) lichen in the family Roccellaceae.
 Found in the Brazilian Amazon, it was formally introduced as a new species in 2017 by lichenologists Marcela Eugenia Cáceres and André Aptroot.
-The type specimen was collected by the authors from the Adolfo Ducke Forest Reserve (Manaus, Amazonas), along trails near a field station; here, it was found growing on tree bark in a old-growth rainforest.
+The type specimen was collected by the authors from the Adolfo Ducke Forest Reserve (Manaus, Amazonas), along trails near a field station; here, it was found growing on tree bark in an old-growth rainforest.
 The lichen has a thin, dull, pale greenish thallus surrounded by a thin black prothallus.
 Its ascospores are hyaline, have seven septa, and measure 21–27 by 5–6 μm; they have a 1 μm-thick gelatinous sheath surrounding them.
 The specific epithet lichexanthonica refers to lichexanthone, a secondary chemical that occurs in the cortex of the lichen.
 This compound causes the lichen to fluoresce yellow when a UV light is shone upon it.
 Enterographa lichexanthonica is morphologically similar to E. kalbii, but this latter species has lichexanthone only on the ascomata, not on the thallus.